neeraja-dev32/student-management-system/README.md

 # student-management-system
-A simple Python project to manage student records.
+Developed a Python-based application to manage student records using file handling.

 ## Features
 - add students